odsti/datasets/brexit_survey/README.md

 identical to the file you will find at the UK Data Service.

-The `./process_brexit.py` file converts the file to `.csv` format, restricts to same columns, with more memorable names, and cleans up some invalid values.
+The `./process_brexit.py` file converts the file to `.csv` format, restricts to two columns, with more memorable names, and cleans up some invalid values.

+In particular the processed dataset has the following columns:

+*   `brexit_vote`: respondents' report of their vote in the Brexit referendum.
+     Result is categorical with any of these values:
+    *  "Remain"
+    *  "Leave"
+    *  "Did not vote"
+    *  "Too young"
+    *  "Can't remember"
+    *  "Refused"
+*   `age`: age in years.